Unlock A New Adventure In North Lake Tahoe’s Mountains

 - Before you start your adventure, take some time to research Homewood’s summer-friendly hiking and mountain biking trails.

 - On your way to hit the trails, take a moment to stock up on supplies (like snacks, water, sunscreen and other goods) at Obexer’s General Store, or New Moon Natural Foods.

 - Spend a few hours exploring the region’s trails, and don’t forget to take a breathtaking snap of the local flora and fauna.

-- When you’re done with your outdoor excursion, grab a bite from the West Shore Café, Swiss Lakewood, or Chambers Landing Restaurant & Bar where you have to try a famous Chambers Punch!
+- When you’re done with your outdoor excursion, grab a bite from the West Shore Café, Swiss Lakewood, or Chambers Landing Restaurant & Bar (fully open and operational on June 1) where you have to try a famous Chambers Punch!